tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

    The action to be taken depends on whether or not the path through which the message was received is still the preferred one:
    - If the path through which the message was received is preferred, a `return_routability_check` message of type `path_response` MUST be returned.
-   - If the path through which the message was received is not preferred, a `return_routability_check` message of type `path_drop` MUST be returned.
+   - If the path through which the message was received is no longer preferred, a `return_routability_check` message of type `path_drop` MUST be returned.
    In either case, the peer echoes the cookie value in the response.
 1. The initiator receives and verifies that the `return_routability_check`